- Getting there and getting around

 - See the camping page for more information and booking details.

-Other than dogs under strict conditions, no other domestic animals, including birds, are permitted at Inskip Peninsula Recreation Area.
+Other than dogs and horses under strict conditions, no other domestic animals, including birds, are permitted at Inskip Peninsula Recreation Area.
 Walking dogs at Inskip—on a leash and under control—is best for you, other visitors' safety and best for wildlife.

 Also see: Keep wildlife wild—a short information video clip